 Warning

-Although provided for public use, the mentioned Windows Recovery Images are provided “as is”, without warranty of any kind.
-As for any other rescue mode operation, the user is solely responsible for the outcome of its actions, and the rescue operations beyond the booting of the Netboot loader are out of the Exoscale standard support scope.
+Although provided for public use, the above Windows Recovery Images are provided as is, without warranties of any kind.
+As for any other rescue mode operation, the user is solely responsible for the outcome of their actions, and rescue operations beyond the booting of the netboot.xyz loader are out of the Exoscale standard support scope.

 Netboot_rescue_menu_from_console_iso_image